SudeepKHegde/Logistics-Management-System/README.md

 ![My Image](LMS(Ckt)-Setup.jpg)
 ## Advantages of LMS:
+- Trucks travel the entire nation, and this gadget may conduct surveys on the state of the roads to inform the government about the need for maintenance.
 - Provides Information at any time about the package
 * Control Window to monitor the data provided by the module
 + Sensing Modules to prevent theft and unknown replacements